 Head over to the Museums Quartier in Vienna to witness ice pavilions, light shows, video projections, DJs and live music.
 Remote-controlled cars race over the frozen pond, and you’ll get to enjoy some Christmas punch.

 When you think of Christmas in Austria, Christmas markets come to mind and there are plenty of them in Vienna.
-The largest can be found in front of the Vienna Town Hall but the AltWiener (Old Vienna) Christmas market in Freyung is regarded as a homier version of the many Christmas markets around Vienna.
+The largest and one of the best Christmas market in Austria can be found in front of the Vienna Town Hall but the AltWiener (Old Vienna) Christmas market in Freyung is regarded as a homier version of the many Christmas markets around Vienna.

 Expect puppet shows and music for children and adults, as well as booths selling crafts and food.
 This is the oldest market around, dating back to 1772, and it also features the longest crib in Austria.